astraw/nucleo-h743zi/README.md

-This repository contains examples and starter material specific to the Nucleo H743ZI and H743ZI2 boards and should work "out of the box" with these specific boards and demonstrates usage of features on these boards with zero configuration or options.
+This repository contains examples and starter material specific to the Nucleo H743ZI and H743ZI2 boards and should work "out of the box" with these specific boards and demonstrates the usage of features on these boards with zero configuration or options.

 While there is some redundancy with [stm32h7xx-hal](https://github.com/stm32-rs/stm32h7xx-hal), the two projects have different aims.
-Here, the goal is to provide an easy on-ramp to usage of these boards without covering all possible features or providing a universally useful library.
+Here, the goal is to provide an easy on-ramp to the usage of these boards without covering all possible features or providing a universally helpful library.
 For more advanced usage, you are encouraged to take the lessons learned here and directly use the [stm32h7xx-hal](https://github.com/stm32-rs/stm32h7xx-hal) crate.
 Of course, as mentioned above, we welcome suggested improvements that fit within the project